Contests offered at Middle, Mid-West, West, and East Tennessee regional events:

 - 2 p.m. – Awards *Please note that the award ceremony may start at later time based on when the scoring of all contests has been completed.

 Automotive Service Technology – Will complete all 4 sections of MLR single shots and take an overall knowledge exam.
-Students competing in the automotive regional contests should be familiar with using scan tool, volt-meter, dial indicator, and micrometers that will be used in the hands-on portion of the contest.
+Students competing in the automotive regional contests should be familiar with all four MLR level tasks.

 Carpentry – Contestants should follow SkillsUSA Championships Technical Standards.
 Contestants should also bring a set of saw horses.
 Calculator use is allowed.

-Cosmetology – Contestants will perform one long hair design and one women’s design hair cut for the regional event. coming soon: Click here for basic agenda and design cut photo.
+Cosmetology – Contestants will perform one long hair design and one women’s design hair cut for the regional event.
+Click here for basic agenda and design cut photo.

 Crime Scene Investigation – Students participating in the SkillsUSA Tennessee regional Crime Scene Investigation competition should be prepared for the following scenarios: oral board interview, dusting for fingerprints, and bagging evidence.
 Contestants should bring CSI kit with the materials to accomplish the above tasks.